GyoniA/AnomalyDetection/README.md

 ### Progress

 I added a K-NN model to the project, as it works with text input and is a simple model that can be used for comparison with the other models.
 This model takes a very long time to predict, so long, that it didn't finish prediction on the test dataset in the couple of hours that I ran it.
+I also made it so the Transformer, Isolation Forest and Autoencoder models work with the bot detection dataset, and compared them to the other models.

 ### Next week's goals

--
+- Add presentation that covers my progress on the project

 ---